pialechini/liberator/README.md

 Another method in Liberator is `call()` which allows you to call any class method in object context.

 Finally, there is a `restore()` method in Liberator.
-It returns The given object in the constructor as it was whenever you want.
-(Think it as a backup)
+It turns the given object into its original state (as it was in liberator's constructor.
+Think of it as a backup).

 Take a look at the code below: